 MSG Is Only 12% Sodium

 Wondering how something that contains sodium, monosodium glutamate (MSG), can actually lower the amount of sodium in a food?
 It’s because MSG contains less sodium than salt does.
-Technically speaking, MSG is about 12% sodium while table salt is 39% sodium.
-So, if you swap even amounts of salt for MSG, you’ll be getting about 1/3 less sodium.
+Technically speaking, MSG is about 12% sodium while table salt is 39% sodium (per the USDA nutrient database).
+So, if you swap even amounts of salt for MSG, you’ll be getting two-thirds less sodium by using MSG.

 Switching MSG for salt to lower overall sodium content works best for salt that is added as seasoning.
 Try substituting MSG for 1/3 of the salt you would normally use and then adjusting the amount based on you and your family’s preferences.
 MSG can be kept in a shaker on the dining table and used like salt would be.